 In the post-liberalization era, the state assumed the role a facilitator of development while the private sector had been assigned the role of the "engine of growth."
 Against this backdrop, it would be important to probe whether Sri Lanka has been able to deal with the managerial challenge of balancing welfare and growth to the satisfaction of all stakeholders, of a facilitator of development while the private sector had been assigned the role of the "engine of growth."
-Against to probe whether Sri Lanka has been able to deal stakeholders, of a facilitator of development while the private sector had been assigned the role of the "engine of growth."
+Against this backdrop, it would be important to probe whether Sri Lanka has been able to deal with the role of the "engine of growth."
 Against this backdrop, it would be important to probe whether Sri Lanka has been able to deal with the managerial challenge of balancing welfare and growth to the satisfaction of all stakeholders.

-Managing poverty
+Managing Poverty